How to Get a Higher Ad Position in Google Ads Without Increasing Bids

 Quality Score and the Ad Rank Formula

-Most people tend to forget about optimizing for Quality Score and usually think they can outbid and outrank their competition.
+While improving their Google ad rank, most people tend to forget about optimizing for Quality Score and usually think they can outbid and outrank their competition.
 But overbidding is not going to improve your ROI.
 Instead, it will just work against you in the long run.

 Use Search Terms as Keywords